Zero-K: Gameplay

 Zero-K has similar gameplay to Total Annihilation.
 Players start out with a construction-capable bipedal mech known as the Commander which acts as the player's avatar.
 Players use their commander to construct a base of operations from which they can expand to fight and ultimately destroy opposing players.
 Players can upgrade their commander with new weapons and modules as the game progresses.

 The economy in Zero-K, consists of two resources, Metal and Energy which are used to create and repair buildings and units.

 There exists a single player campaign where players start with only their commander and a few basic units.
 Each mission unlocks a few more units to slowly introduce the player to the game.
 The missions do not have to be played in a fixed order so that the player can choose which units to unlock first.
 Depending on the player's performance, each mission yields a different number of experience points.
 The player can use these experience points to improve their commander.

 The interface allows players to build up large armies and bases with ease so the player is free to concentrate on actual tactics and strategy.
-Executing sophisticated strategies is made as simple as possible, including queuing up any number of units, ordering a constructor to build many of different buildings, or ordering a factory to build planes that would automatically patrol a route as they roll off the assembly line.
+Executing sophisticated strategies is made as simple as possible, including queuing up any number of units, ordering a constructor to build many different buildings, or ordering a factory to build planes that would automatically patrol a route as they roll off the assembly line.
 Zero-K is almost unique in having this level of control.